 “Voter turnout is high in many parts of India, and many Indian Americans are interested in voicing their opinion here in the United States.”

-of South Asian Americans’ views on ethics and corruption in Illinois politics, 88% of respondents felt that a reputation of corruption associated with South Asian Americans will personally affect them.
+In a study of South Asian Americans’ views on ethics and corruption in Illinois politics, 88% of respondents felt that a reputation of corruption associated with South Asian Americans will personally affect them.
 Furthermore, 78% of the respondents saw corruption as a problem in the community.

 “If I would like to enter political office…, I do not want my reputation to be